Nick Gray: Founder and Owner, Museum Hack

 Major: Business with Marketing focus

 Nick Gray is a hacker.
 And no, not of the data breach variety.
-He’s the dynamic founder and CEO of the wildly popular tour company ‘Museum Hack’ in NYC.
+He’s the dynamic founder and owner of the wildly popular tour company ‘Museum Hack’ in NYC.
 We spoke with Nick to learn about his journey from Wake student to successful entrepreneur.

 DeacLink: Tell us what you’re up to right now at Museum Hack.